Niekes/beautiful-backgrounds/README.md

 #### Attributes for bb-star-field

-- ´data-num-stars´: Number of stars to be rendered.
+-   `data-num-stars`: Number of stars to be rendered.
-- ´data-star-size-min´: Minimum size of a star.
+-   `data-star-size-min`: Minimum size of a star.
-- ´data-star-size-max´: Maximum size of a star.
+-   `data-star-size-max`: Maximum size of a star.
-- ´data-star-speed-min´: Minimum speed of a star.
+-   `data-star-speed-min`: Minimum speed of a star.
-- ´data-star-speed-max´: Maximum speed of a star.
+-   `data-star-speed-max`: Maximum speed of a star.
-- ´data-star-color-hue-start´: Starting hue for star color.
+-   `data-star-color-hue-start`: Starting hue for star color.
-- ´data-star-color-hue-end´: Ending hue for star color.
+-   `data-star-color-hue-end`: Ending hue for star color.
-- ´data-orbit-radius-min´: Minimum radius for star orbit.
+-   `data-orbit-radius-min`: Minimum radius for star orbit.
-- ´data-orbit-radius-max´: Maximum radius for star orbit.
+-   `data-orbit-radius-max`: Maximum radius for star orbit.
-- ´data-star-lifespan-min´: Minimum lifespan of a star in milliseconds.
+-   `data-star-lifespan-min`: Minimum lifespan of a star in milliseconds.
-- ´data-star-lifespan-max´: Maximum lifespan of a star in milliseconds.
+-   `data-star-lifespan-max`: Maximum lifespan of a star in milliseconds.

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/A0A3QJPZ9)